awongCM/py-url-shortener/README.md

 2. ~~Use Redis for storing key/value pairs for each shortened url parsed~~
 3. ~~Also use redis to store every accessed shortened url in the redis database~~
 4. Add a trivial unit testing script.
+5. Convert this tool into actual service using Flask.

 ## License